mmwandla/secure-employee-portal/README.md

 7) The app will now run and you can use it.

 # Functional Requirements:
-* Customer login using account number and password.
+* Employee login using account number and password.
-* Customer registration using full name, id number, account number, and password.
-* Customer payment creation using amount, currency code, provider, recipient account number, and swift code.
-* Customer past payments listed.
+* Customer payments listed.
+* Verify SWIFT code and submit customer payment to SWIFT.

 # Non-Functional Requirements:
 *Security: password security with hashing and salting, whitelist input using regex patterns, serve traffic SSL,